 Images with a file name ending in capital "AP" show the ink on absorbent paper.
-If a black line separates two images, the top is puzzle paper (like thick newsprint), while the bottom is old 20lb copy paper.
-If no black line is present, it's just the puzzle paper.
+Above the black line is puzzle paper (like thick newsprint), while below is old 20lb copy paper.
 Images with a file name ending in a capital "S" show a scan (rather than photograph) of the ink.
 Many of these did not really work out well, but I adjusted the color as best I could, when necessary.
 Not sure whether they add value, but I'm including them anyway.

 A file name with no code-letter in the file name, just the ink name, is a screen capture of the review from the video.
 A file name ending in a capital "Z" is a "zoom" photograph taken with a USB microscope.
 A file name ending with "W" (possibly followed by a number), or "WT", indicates the results of a water test.
 A file name ending in "LW" is a microscopic photo (at 100x) with a scale showing the line with in microns (micrometers).